Factors Influencing the Decision of Faculty to Use Educational Technologies

 A Theoretical Analysis of Factors Influencing the Decision of Faculty to Use Educational Technologies in the Context of Institutions of Higher Education.
 Khan, M.A., Omrane, A., & Rodriguez, A. M. (2017).
 Advances in Social Sciences Research Journal, 4(1) 147-164.

-In this article the authors give an interesting and recognizable overview of all the different aspects you have to consider when you want to implement ICT in your education.
+In this article, the authors give an interesting and recognizable overview of all the different aspects to consider when implementing IT in education.

-The lay-out is adapted to increase the readability on the screen.
+The layout is adapted to increase the readability of the screen.

 Abstract

-In this paper we study factors influencing faculty’s decision to use educational technologies to support their pedagogical strategies.
+In this paper, we study factors influencing faculty decisions to use educational technologies to support their pedagogical strategies.

-We explain in detail faculty factors (i.e., gender, age and cultural background), student factors (i.e., academic performance and gender) and contextual factors (i.e., classroom size, institutional support, course subject, and time constraints) as influential factors in using educational technologies by the faculty to support teaching.
+We explain in detail faculty factors (e.g., gender, age, and cultural background), student factors (e.g., academic performance and gender), and contextual factors (e.g., classroom size, institutional support, course subject, and time constraints) as influential factors in the use of educational technologies by the faculty to support teaching.

-The paper findings suggest that the factors under study do influence the faculty decision to use educational technologies to support teaching, however, there are certain strategies education institutions can rely upon in order to overcome the barriers that discourage the faculty to fully integrate technology into their pedagogical strategies.
+The paper’s findings suggest that the factors under study do influence the faculty’s decision to use educational technologies to support teaching.
+However, certain strategies can be used by educational institutions to overcome the barriers that discourage the faculty from fully integrating technology into their pedagogical strategies.

 Recommendations and implications

-As concluded that the educational technologies are parts and parcels of the education system and there is no way to deny the use of educational technologies in one way or the other.
+It is concluded that educational technologies are parts and parcels of the education system, and there is no way to deny the use of educational technologies in one way or another.

 Nonetheless, it is also concluded that there is still resistance from different forces within and without the education institutions to fully integrate educational technologies into the regular pedagogical strategies across the board.
-Therefore, herewith a number of practical recommendations are put forward for the educational institutions and their leadership to pursue while trying or wanting to adopt educational technologies to support pedagogical strategies.
+Therefore, several practical recommendations are put forward for academic institutions and their leadership to pursue while trying or wanting to adopt educational technologies to support pedagogical strategies.

 (1) Faculty attitude must be changed from negative to positive towards technology and the uses of technology for teaching purposes.
-They must be assured that technology will make their teaching interesting, easier, fund, motivating and enjoyable (Bruce & Levin, 2001).
+They must be assured that technology will make their teaching interesting, more accessible, more fun, motivating and enjoyable (Bruce & Levin, 2001).

-(2) Faculty should be made aware that the use of technology in teaching is helpful for the students alike since it encourages inquiry, helping communication, constructing teaching products, and assisting students’ self-expression (McCannon & Crews, 2000).
+(2) Faculty should be aware that technology in teaching is helpful for students alike since it encourages inquiry, helps communication, constructing teaching products, and assists students’ self-expression (McCannon & Crews, 2000).

 (3) The issue of the use of technology and its usefulness must be part of programs of faculty development and when discussing instruction, education, or training issues (Snelbecker, 1999).

-(4) Faculty perception of the usefulness of the technology should be improved and the constraints of self efficacy and structure must be removed (Buchanan et al., 2013).
+(4) Faculty perception of the technology’s usefulness should be improved, and the constraints of self-efficacy and structure must be removed (Buchanan et al., 2013).

 (5) Educational institutions must remove or at least reduce the barriers:

-• Lack of time to integrate educational technology in teaching activities;
+• Lack of time to integrate educational technology into teaching activities;

 • lack of funding to purchase the equipment and software needed;